Lule Warrenton: Early life

 Warrenton was born to a production manager father.
 Under the supervision of her uncle, Sheridan Corbyn, Warrenton had played child parts and had been and continued to be on stage and in motion pictures for most of her life.

 Warrenton attended St. Rose's Convent and later studied at the University of Michigan.
 Following her time at Michigan, Warrenton began her stage career as an elocutionist at the University of Notre Dame.
 She later progressed into a Shakespearian reader, performing in her first show at Victoria Rifle's Armory in Montreal, Quebec, Canada.

 Actress

 Warrenton appeared in a total of 81 films over the course of her career.
-Although she claimed a few lead roles, she generally, and more often, played supporting roles.
-Warrenton, more popularly appeared within the genres of comedy or westerns.
-She had the reputation of being a versatile actress, and played an assortment of diverse roles including a black woman in The Queen of Jungleland and a male role as a Chinese Mandarin, complete with a mustache, under director Henry McRae.
+Although she claimed a few lead roles, she generally played supporting roles more often.
+Warrenton more popularly appeared within the genres of comedy or westerns.
+She had the reputation of being a versatile actress and played an assortment of diverse roles, including as a black woman in The Queen of Jungleland and as a male Chinese Mandarin, complete with a mustache, under director Henry McRae.

-In a review of one of her performances in the Pittsburgh Press, Warrenton was described as "playing different parts, the more difficult the better, is the work and pastime of Lule Warrenton".
+In a review of one of her performances, the Pittsburgh Press said that "playing different parts, the more difficult the better, is the work and pastime of Lule Warrenton".